trust-rust/rust-ownership/TUTORIAL.md

 2. There can only be one owner at a time.
 3. When the owner goes out of scope, the value will be dropped.

 That's it.
-Now, we will dive into some ownership examples to illustrate in a more concerete manner what ownership is.
+Now, we will dive into some examples to illustrate in a more concerete manner what ownership is.

 # The Code
 These examples loosely follow the examples documented in the [Rust book](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html).
 I hightly recommend taking some time to peruse the entire book, it's very good.
 I've added some additional examples where I've run into ownership conundrums in the past.